 Bookstores are liking Vote Her In.

 And their book clubs now have a Vote Her In discussion guide.
-It’s actually pretty nifty.
 Certainly, there is no time more important than now to have this discussion: Madame POTUS awaits us.

-“I’m not just telling you to read Vote Her In: Your Guide to Electing Our First Woman President because I had the honor of interviewing author Rebecca Sive at (Chicago’s) Women & Children First bookstore this month.
+“I’m not just telling you to read Vote Her In: Your Guide to Electing Our First Woman President because I had the honor of interviewing author Rebecca Sive.
 I’m telling you to read it because if feminists are going to take over the universe one elected office at a time, we need a solid strategy.
-Rebecca, who’s also the author of Every Day Is Election Day: A Woman’s Guide to Winning Any Office, from the PTA to the White House, was inspired to write Vote Her In by the 2017 Women’s March in Chicago, and each chapter is named for a poster she photographed (“The Patriarchy Ain’t Gonna Smash Itself,” and “The Future is Nasty” are two of my favorites).
-Thanks to the poster imagery, Vote Her In serves both as an inspiring manifesto and an enduring snapshot of the women’s Rebellion in action.”
+Rebecca was inspired to write Vote Her In by the 2017 Women’s March in Chicago, and each chapter is named for a poster she photographed (‘The Patriarchy Ain’t Gonna Smash Itself,’ and ‘The Future is Nasty’ are two of my favorites).
+Thanks to the poster imagery, Vote Her In serves both as an inspiring manifesto and an enduring snapshot of the women’s Rebellion in action.” by Karen Hawkins

 Katherine Baicker, Ph.D., Dean, University of Chicago Harris School of Public Policy

 The Hon.
-Lisa Madigan, Attorney General, State of Illinois
+Lisa Madigan, former Attorney General, State of Illinois

 “Rebecca astutely explores a critical question: If we believe in justice for every American, will we work to elect women to public offices across the country, including the presidency?
 We must!”

 The Hon.
-Toni Preckwinkle, President, Board of Commissioners, Cook County, which includes Chicago
+Toni Preckwinkle, President, Board of Commissioners, Cook County, Illinois